 Trained at US institutions (BA Magna Cum Laude Anthropology and Gender Studies, Lawrence University 1994; Ph.D.
 Anthropology and Womens Studies, University of California, Santa Cruz 2004), I worked at Södertörn University from 2005-2016 when I joined the Centre for Gender Research.
 I've also previously taught in the Swedish Program at Stockholm University (2002-2004), at UC Santa Cruz (2000-2001) and in the Nordic Research School in Interdisciplinary Gender Studies (2008 and 2009) and Intergender (2009).
 I've been a guest researcher at the Department of Gender and Cultural Studies, University of Sydney (2009) och at The Somatechnics Research Centre, Macquarie University (2010) i Australia, both times funded by STINT.
 In the fall of 2011 I was the Fulbright Hildeman Fellow at the Department of Scandinavian Studies, Gustavus Adolphus College, Minnesota.

 Since 2009 I am senior editor (with Jenny Björklund) of the Nordic GLBTQ studies journal Lambda Nordica and since 2014 an associate editor of European Journal of Womens Studies.
 I also serve on a number of advisory boards of projects, journals and research centers and enjoy collaborating with feminist and antiracist activists, artists and scholars in and out of the academy.
-Since 2018, I am a member of the scientific council of the Royal Library of Sweden (KB's forskarråd).
+Since 2018, I also serve on the scientific council of the Royal Library of Sweden (KB's forskarråd).

 My dissertation (with research funded by the Wenner-Gren foundation for Anthropological Research) from UC Santa Cruz (2004) is entitled Progressive Women, Traditional Men: The Politics of Knowledge and Gendered Stories of Development in the Northern Periphery of the EU and was an ethnographic account of the gendered effects of intersections of regional identity building, gender (equality) politics and European integration in an increasingly neoliberal and global imaginary around the turn of the millennium.
 It is not published in Sweden, but please contact me if you are interested in reading it.